 - 1. Find the thicker black cable coming from the block of the IRGASON.
-This is the IRGASON gas analyzer cable.
-Connect this cable to the EC100 electronics by removing the EC100 black rubber cable entry plug on the bottom right of the EC100 enclosure.
+This is the IRGASON gas-analyzer cable.
+Connect this cable to the EC100 electronics by removing the EC100 black-rubber cable entry plug on the bottom right of the EC100 enclosure.
 Store the plug in the mesh pocket of the enclosure. - 2.
-Begin by removing the black rubber cable entry plug found on the bottom right of the EC100 enclosure.
-Insert the cable entry plug that is attached to the IRGASON gas analyzer cable into the vacant slot.
-Push the connector at the end of the cable onto its compatible connector (labeled Gas Analyzer) and tighten the thumbscrews (see FIGURE 6-5 (p.
-17)).
-The gas analyzer cable is approximately 3 m (9.8 ft) in length. - 3.
+Insert the cable entry plug that is attached to the cable into the vacant slot.
+Push the connector at the end of the cable onto its mating connector

+(labelled Gas Analyzer) and tighten the thumbscrews (see FIGURE 6-5).
+The gas analyzer cable is approximately 3 m (9.8 ft) in length.

 Connect the IRGASON sonic cable.
-Similar to in Step 2, begin by removing the black rubber cable entry plug found on the bottom left of the EC100 enclosure.
-Insert the cable entry plug on the IRGASON sonic cable into the slot and connect the pin connector to the socket connector (labeled Sonic Anemometer) on the EC100 electronics (see FIGURE 6-5 (p.
-17)).
+Similar to (a), begin by removing the black rubber cable entry plug found on the bottom left of the EC100 enclosure.
+Insert the cable entry plug on the cable into the slot and connect the male end to the female connector labelled Sonic Anemometer on the EC100 electronics (see FIGURE 6-5).
 The sonic cable is approximately 3 m (9.8 ft) in length.

 FIGURE 6-5.
-EC100 electronics front panel with enhanced barometer as received from Campbell Scientific (left), and with all wiring and connections complete (right)
+EC100 electronics front panel with enhanced barometer.
+At left, as received from Campbell Scientific.
+At right, all wiring and connections complete.